1How do I become a contestant?

 14Do I have to spend a fortune on outfits?

-Not at all!
-You don't need to spend a fortune on swimwear, an interview outfit, or an evening gown.
-It's most important to find outfits that you'll feel confident in and that best suit you and your personality.
 The personal choice of gowns has spanned from simple and elegant to hand-beaded.
 However, it is never the gown that the judges are scoring; it’s the young women wearing it.
 Again, several contestants have been able to secure a gown sponsor to assist them.

 15Do I need a different gown for finals than the one I wear for preliminaries?